enricopiseddu/lendingPool/README.md

 ### 5.2 Tests for Lending Pool contract
+In the following tests, as default all tokens' prices are 1 ETH = 1 token.

 #### 5.2.1 Adding reserves and setting prices.
 **_Initialization_**  The owner deploys two contracts representing ERC20 tokens (T1 and T2), then deploys the Lending Pool and sets a particular address as price oracle.